-Road traffic accidents are the main cause of serious mortality and the 10th leading cause of all fatalities worldwide — now represent a remarkably large portion of the global ill-health load.
+Traffic accidents are the main cause of severe mortality and the 10th leading cause of all fatalities worldwide — now represent a substantial portion of the global ill-health load.
 According to WHO, there are reported 1.35 million deaths annually due to road traffic accidents.

 According to figures reported by the National Highway Traffic Safety Administration, about 36,600 people died on U.S. roadways in 2018, a 2.4 percent decline from 2017.

 Road networks are built from the viewpoint of users of motor vehicles in almost every region.
 Yet emerging countries should draw lessons from health-conscious road planning in countries like the Netherlands and Denmark, where roads are designed to match their purpose (high speed, industrial, intermediate between high speed and industrial and residential), and the protection of pedestrians and cyclists are taken into account.
 In Denmark introduction of segregated cycle lanes alongside urban roads has reduced cyclists’ deaths significantly.